-- Option B: The EASDF sends the DNS Query message to a Local DNS server which is responsible for resolving the FQDN within the corresponding Local DN.
+- Option B: The EASDF sends the DNS Query message to a Local DNS server which is responsible for resolving the FQDN within the corresponding L-DN.
 The EASDF receives the DNS Response message from the Local DNS server.

-NOTE 4: Option B does not support the scenario where the EASDF has no direct connectivity with the local DNS servers.
+NOTE 4: Option B does not support the scenario where the EASDF has no direct connectivity with the Local DNS servers.

 The SMF instructions for a matching FQDN may as well indicate EASDF to contact SMF.
 SMF then provides the EASDF with a DNS message handling rule.